 “If the foot should say, ‘Because I am not a hand, I don’t belong to the body,’ in spite of this, it still belongs to the body.”
 (1 Cor 12:15)

 Notice that, to begin with, my focus was wrong: comparing myself with others.
 I think this frustration can also arise when there is not sufficient recognition that what happens on Sunday morning is not everything that the body is, does, or can be.
-Therefore, if you’re gifts are optimized for something outside of that scene, you are not a lesser believer.
+Therefore, if your gifts are optimized for something outside of that scene, you are not a lesser believer.
 Indeed, ‘Where do I fit?’ and ‘How do I function?’ are definitely the pressing questions for me in the context of the church right now.

 I think another frustration point for me is feeling like I can never be good enough.
 Which, there is a truth that I am not, nor can I be, good enough.
 But given what Jesus has already accomplished for me, it seems profane and unprofitable to emphasis my unworthiness.